MichaelSchaecher/website/content/posts/fix-ubuntu-btrfs-subvolume-layout.md

 sudo sed -i 's/#PRIORITY=100/PRIORITY=100/g' /etc/default/zramswap.conf
 ```

-Restart the ZRAM service `sudo systemctl restart zramswap.service` and varify that the new swap partition is there and that size is correct by running `free -h`.
+Restart the ZRAM service `sudo systemctl restart zramswap.service` and verify that the new swap partition is there and that size is correct by running `free -h`.

 ## Conclusion